-Name, qualifications, and independence status

-Experience, special responsibilities and other Directorships

-Ian Hammond

-BA (Hons), FCPA, FCA, FAICD

-Ian was appointed Chairman of Mission Australia in November 2022 and has been a Director since 2016.
-He is a Non-Executive Director (and former Chair) of Mission Australia's Social Housing subsidiaries and a member (and former Chair) of the Board Audit and Risk Committee and a member of the Service Impact Committee.
-Ian is based in Sydney.

-Ian is Chairman of Quiz Worx Inc. and a Non-Executive Director of Suncorp Group Limited and Perpetual Limited.
-His previous Non-Executive Director roles have included Venues NSW (NSW Govt authority which manages Stadiums), Chris O'Brien Lifehouse (integrated Cancer Hospital in Sydney) and Citi's Australian retail bank.

-Previously, Ian was a Partner of PricewaterhouseCoopers for 26 years and has held a range of senior management positions, including lead partner for several major financial institutions.
+Name, qualifications, and independence status Experience, special responsibilities and other Directorships Ian Hammond BA (Hons), FCPA, FCA, FAICD President and Chairman Independent Non-Executive Director lan was appointed as Chairman of Mission Australia in November 2022 and has been a Director since 2016.
+He is a Director (and former Chair) of Mission Australia's Social Housing subsidiaries, a member (and former Chair) of the Board Audit & Risk Committee and a member of the People, Culture and Remuneration Committee and Service Impact Committee.
+Ian is based in Sydney. lan is Chairman of Quiz Worx Inc. and a Non-Executive Director of Suncorp Group Limited and Perpetual Limited.
+His previous Non-Executive Director roles have included Venues NSW (NSW Govt authority which manages Stadiums), Chris O'Brien Lifehouse (integrated Cancer Hospital in Sydney), St Andrew's Cathedral School and Citi's Australian retail bank.
+Previously, Ian was a Partner of PricewaterhouseCoopers for 26 years and has held a range of senior management positions, including lead partner for several major financial institutions Debra Stirling BA, GAICD Independent Non-Executive Director Debra was appointed as a Director of Mission Australia on 22 February 2017, Mission Australia Housing, Mission Australia Housing (Victoria) and Mission Australia Housing Tasmania on 18 August 2022 and Mission Australia Housing Northern Territory on 4 June 2024.

-Debra Stirling

-BA, GAICD

-Debra was appointed as a Director of Mission Australia on 22 February 2017 and as a Director of Mission Australia Housing, Mission Australia Housing (Victoria) and Mission Australia Housing Tasmania on 18 August 2022.
 She is also Chair of the People Culture & Remuneration Committee.
 Debra is based in Melbourne.
 Debra is a Non-Executive Director of MaxiPARTS Limited and a member of the Council of Scotch College, Melbourne.
 She is an experienced Non-Executive Director having formerly held several directorships across the corporate and government sectors.
 Debra has over 25 years' experience as a senior executive across industries including building & construction, retail, property, mining, financial services, agriculture and manufacturing.